Larry Fine: Personal life

 Fine met his wife, Mabel Haney, in 1922, when both were working in vaudeville.
 They married in 1926.
-The couple had a busy social life, and every Christmas served lavish midnight meals.
+The couple had a busy social life.

 Fine was called a "yes man" since he was always so agreeable.
 His devil-may-care personality carried over to the world of finance.
 He was a terrible businessman and spent his money as soon as he earned it.
 He had a significant gambling addiction, leading him to gamble his money away at racetracks or high-stakes gin rummy games.
 In an interview, Fine admitted that he often gave money to actors who needed help and never asked to be repaid.
-As Joe Besser and director Edward Bernds recalled, because of his constant free-spending and gambling, Fine was almost forced into bankruptcy when Columbia stopped filming Three Stooges films in December 1957.
+As Joe Besser and director Edward Bernds recalled, because of his constant free-spending and gambling, Fine was almost forced into bankruptcy when Columbia stopped filming Three Stooges shorts in December 1957.

-Because of his profligate ways and Mabel's dislike for housekeeping, Larry and his family lived in hotels—first the President Hotel in Atlantic City, New Jersey, where his daughter Phyllis was raised, then the Knickerbocker Hotel in Hollywood.
+Because of his profligate ways and Mabel's dislike for housekeeping, Larry and his family lived in hotels—first the President Hotel in Atlantic City, New Jersey, where his daughter Phyllis was raised, then the Hollywood Knickerbocker Hotel.
 He did not own a house until the late 1940s, when he purchased one in the Los Feliz area of Los Angeles, California.

 On May 30, 1967, Mabel died of a sudden heart attack at age 63.
 Larry was on the road and about to take the stage for a live show at Rocky Point Amusement Park in Warwick, Rhode Island, when he heard the news.
 He immediately flew home to California, leaving the other two Stooges to improvise their remaining shows at the park.

-Mabel's death came nearly six years after the death of their only son, John, in a car crash on November 17, 1961, at age 24.
+Mabel's death came five and a half years after the death of their only son, John, in a car crash on November 17, 1961, at age 24.
 Their daughter, Phyllis, died of cancer on April 3, 1989, aged 60.
-Phyllis's husband, Don Lamond, was a noted television personality in Los Angeles, best known for hosting the Stooges shorts on KTTV for many years; their son (Larry's grandson) Eric Lamond represents the family in the Stooges' holding company C3 Entertainment.
+Phyllis's husband, Don Lamond, was a noted television personality in Los Angeles, best known for hosting the Stooges shorts on KTTV for many years; their son (Larry's grandson) Eric Lamond represented the family in the Stooges' holding company (C3 Entertainment) until his death in 2021.

 Fine is sometimes erroneously reported to be the father of sportscaster Warner Wolf, who is the son of Jack Wolf, one of several other "stooges" who played in Ted Healy's vaudeville act at one time or another.

+During filming of The Three Stooges Meet Hercules, Fine was diagnosed with Type 2 diabetes during a brief hospital stay after sustaining an injury.